All fresh fruit and vegetables are five stars!

 Fruit

-Aim for 5 serves of vegetables per dayEach item represents one serve.
+Aim for 5 serves of vegetables per dayImages courtesy of Livelighter

 Canned and frozen varieties are nutritious, convenient and often cheaper than fresh produce.